Burkina Faso: Geography

 The country owes its former name of Upper Volta to three rivers which cross it: the Black Volta (or Mouhoun), the White Volta (Nakambé) and the Red Volta (Nazinon).
 The Black Volta is one of the country's only two rivers which flow year-round, the other being the Komoé, which flows to the southwest.
 The basin of the Niger River also drains 27% of the country's surface.

 The Niger's tributaries – the Béli, Gorouol, Goudébo, and Dargol – are seasonal streams and flow for only four to six months a year.
 They still can flood and overflow, however.
 The country also contains numerous lakes – the principal ones are Tingrela, Bam, and Dem.
 The country contains large ponds, as well, such as Oursi, Béli, Yomboli, and Markoye.
 Water shortages are often a problem, especially in the north of the country.

 Burkina Faso lies within two terrestrial ecoregions: Sahelian Acacia savanna and West Sudanian savanna.

+In Burkina Faso forest cover is around 23% of the total land area, equivalent to 6,216,400 hectares (ha) of forest in 2020, down from 7,716,600 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 6,039,300 hectares (ha) and planted forest covered 177,100 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 16% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.